 “The Treaty relationship as set out in the New Zealand Disability Strategy, and the Māori Disability Action Plan, will continue to be core to this future vision.
 It will be based on three key principles of participation at all levels; partnership in delivery of support, and the protection and improvement of Māori wellbeing.”

 2013 to 2015: EGL comes to life

-In 2013, Cabinet agreed to a EGL demonstration in Christchurch, and the following year to the design for a demonstration in the Waikato.
+In 2013, Cabinet agreed to an EGL demonstration site in Christchurch, and the following year to a demonstration site in the Waikato.
 An independent group of Māori, involved with the EGL approach, developed Te Ara Tika – a resource for Whānau Māori in 2014.

 In 2015, ODI launched the Disability Action Plan to gather evidence to inform EGL-based transformation.
 Then, in 2017, Cabinet directed the Ministry of Health and Ministry of Social Development to work alongside the disability community to design nationwide transformation of the disability support system based on the EGL vision and principles.

 In October 2021, Minister for Disability Issues Carmel Sepuloni announced the establishment of Whaikaha to lead transformation of the disability support system in partnership with the community.